 Chemical disinfection of water is an acceptable alternative to heat sterilizing, but only if the water is clear.
 Disease-causing organisms, such as viruses, can “hide” inside the microscopic dirt particles that cause cloudiness in water.
 They can thereby escape the action of the disinfecting chemical and remain capable of producing disease.

-Chemical disinfection is less reliable than disinfection via boiling because of several different factors.
+Chemical disinfection is less reliable than disinfection via boiling for several reasons.
 For example, the more organic matter there is in the water, the more chemicals are required.
 The colder the water is, the longer the “contact time” (the length of time between addition of disinfecting chemicals to the water and use of the water) should be.
-Additional factors affecting the success of disinfection includes the amount and type of chemicals used, water pH (how acidic or basic the water is), and types of disease-causing organisms in the water.
+Additional factors affecting the success of disinfection include the amount and type of chemicals used, water pH (how acidic or basic the water is), and types of disease-causing organisms in the water.

 You can use household liquid bleach to kill microorganisms.
 Use only regular household liquid bleach that contains 5.25% sodium hypochlorite.
 Do not use scented bleaches, color safe bleaches or bleaches with added cleaners.
 Each gallon of water should be treated with 4 – 5 drops of liquid chlorine bleach or 16 drops of liquid chlorine bleach if the water is cloudy.
 This is just under ¼ of a teaspoon per gallon.
 One teaspoon of bleach disinfects 5 gallons of water.
 Treated water should be thoroughly mixed and allowed to stand for 30 minutes before using.
 A slight chlorine odor should be detectable in the water.
 If it is not, repeat the dosage and let it stand another 15 minutes before using.
 Treated water may have a slight chlorine taste, but this is additional evidence of safety.